Emergency & Trauma

 Emergency care just can't wait.
 That's why at UnityPoint Health - St. Luke's our emergency department practices proven patient-flow processes to help reduce wait times.
 This means our time is focused on seeing and treating you.

 If you're having an emergency and need immediate care, call 911 or come to the St. Luke's emergency entrance, located behind the hospital at Stone Park Boulevard and Douglas Street.
 When possible, have a support person bring you to the ER.
-From 1 pm to midnight, your support person can allow our valet parking service to conveniently park their car.

 Experienced Physicians, Right in the ER